 Priority Status Description

 1 Closed The customer's account has been closed

-- Glosea and is only in the database for
+010000 and is only in the database for

-informational / regulatory purposes.
+informational/regulatory purposes.
 No

 further operations are possible with this

 entity.

-2 Ø Blocked The customer has been blocked by the
+2 O Blocked The customer has been blocked by the

-2 Diocked administrator; no call services are
+4 Diocked administrator; no call services are

 provided until the administrator removes

 the block.
 The customer has no access to

 self-care pages.
 Blocked customers are

-1 1 not subject to maintenance charges but subscription fees still apply.
-3 Suspended Services for this customer have been suspended because of an overdue invoice.
-Once payment is received (either an online payment or periodical payment, or the administrator enters a cash / check payment manually) in an amount that covers the overdue invoice, the suspension is automatically lifted.
-4 Provisionally terminated Once a customer is provisionally terminated, all services are terminated.
-There still exists the option to reactivate the services that were disconnected if the customer changes their mind.
-The default period for reactivation is 30 days, however this value can be adjusted within the customer class.
-5 5 ▲ Credit exceeded This indicates that the postpaid customer's balance is above his credit limit, so he will not be allowed to make any outgoing calls unless they are free calls (e.g. toll-free numbers).
-6 5 ▲ No available funds This status is only for prepaid customers.
-When a customer's funds reach a zero value, services are no longer available.
-Once a payment is made and available funds increase, all services are once again available.
-7 R Suspension lifted This indicates that the customer's suspension has been lifted (the 'as of' date is specified on the Change status button).
-8 Payment frozen This indicates that the customer's auto- payment has been suspended due to repeated errors (e.g. credit card cancellation).
-9 Spending limit reached This indicates that the customer's daily spending limit has been reached.
+not subject to maintenance charges but subscription fees still apply.

+3 Suspended Services for this customer have been suspended because of an overdue

+invoice.
+Once payment is received (either an online payment or periodical

+payment, or the administrator enters a

+cash/check payment manually) in an

+amount that covers the overdue invoice,

+the suspension is automatically lifted.

+4 ▲ Service limited This indicates that this customer now

+receives a limited amount/volume of services (e.g., lower Internet speed) due

+to an overdue invoice(s).
+The customer

+can still dial emergency numbers and

+receive incoming calls, though regular

+recurring charges apply.
+Once payment

+is received (via online payment,

+periodical payment, or an administrator

+inputs/sends a cash/check payment manually), the limitation is automatically

+lifted.

+5 Provisionally Once a customer is provisionally

+terminated terminated, all services are terminated.

+terrimateu There still exists the option to reactivate

+the services that were disconnected if the

+customer changes their mind.
+The default period for reactivation is 30 days,

+however this value can be adjusted

+within the customer class.

+6 54 Credit This indicates that the postpaid

+exceeded customer's balance is above his credit

+CACCEGEG limit, so he will not be allowed to make

+any outgoing calls unless they are free

+c . calls (e.g. toll-free numbers).
+This status is only for prepaid customers.

+7 54 No available When a customer's funds reach a zero

+funds value, services are no longer available.

+Once a payment is made and available

+funds increase, all services are once again

+available.

+8 % Suspension This indicates that the customer's

+lifted suspension has been lifted (the 'as of' date is specified on the Change status

+button).

+9 Payment This indicates that the customer's auto-

+frozen payment has been suspended due to

+I .

+repeated errors (e.g. credit card cancellation).
+10 Spending limit reached This indicates that the customer's daily spending limit has been reached.
 The spending limit is renewed at 00:00:00 every day, so once the limit is renewed, the Spending Limit Reached status is lifted from the customer.
-10 1 Exported This status indicates that the customer has been ported to a new PortaOne® installation.
+11 1 Exported This status indicates that the customer has been ported to a new PortaOne® installation.
 When an account has this exported status, it is not operational although its data is preserved for backup.